smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 ### Deprecated Character Sets

 Character sets `TYPE2SET`, `TYPE5SET`, `CID1SET`, and `CID2SET` have been deprecated.
-These character sets only had proprietary significance and HMI's can now choose from the following character sets:
+These character sets only had proprietary significance and HMIs can now choose from the following character sets:

 - ASCII
 - ISO_8859_1